LibCrowds/docs/docs/setup/configuring-pybossa.md

 !!! warning
     These settings are all required for the application to run correctly.

+!!! tip
+    See the [PYBOSSA documentation](http://docs.pybossa.com) for details of all other available settings.

-If you're following on from the [Installation](/setup/installation.md) guide, you should now be able to open up [http://127.0.0.1:8080](http://127.0.0.1:8080) and see your fully operational LibCrowds instance.
+If you're following on from the [Installation](/setup/introduction.md) guide, you should now be able to open up [http://127.0.0.1:8080](http://127.0.0.1:8080) and see your fully operational LibCrowds instance.